Screenprinting Labels for your unique projects

 With this method, you screenprint custom labels using pre-cut Lossie paper stencils.
 No weeding.
 No vinyl.
 Just your screen, your ink, and a design that works for the project.

-Finished screenprinted fabric labels laid out — showing the results of the custom label stencil process Label stencil sheet showing the printed guide marks — small triangles mark the cut lines between individual label designs
+Label stencil sheet with printed guide triangles marking the cut lines between individual label designs

 Two label types